 - MATLAB is very competitive with respect to performance.
-E.g. compare
+For example, check

 - MATLAB delivers a universal, integrated development environment with tons of concerted algorithms and functions.

-- MATLAB delivers a much easier and more configurable possibilities for graphical display for informations, data, and results.
+- MATLAB delivers a much easier and more configurable possibilities for graphical display for information, data, and results.

 - Because ANDATA is primarily using MATLAB there is no conditional need that ANDATA's customers must also use MATLAB.
 The final solution can most of the time be implemented independently.

-- Some major industrial customers already refuse the use of open source in professional projects because of legal issues, especially in safety critcal domains.
+- Some major industrial customers already refuse the use of open source in professional projects because of legal issues, especially in safety critical domains.

 Nevertheless our above opinions are confirmed most of the time, if modelling and simulation is the core business.